mackacavs/bookmark-manager/README.md

 As a user
 So that I can edit a bookmark within Bookmark manager I want to update a bookmarks

+As a User
+So that I know that my bookmarks will work
+I want a message if I enter an invalid url
 ```

 ![User Story 1](public/User story 1.png)